Efficient Quantum State Preparation with Bucket Brigade QRAM: Efficient state preparation using BBQRAM and Segment Tree

 \subsection{Memory Layout of Segment Tree in BBQRAM}

-Efficient quantum state preparation requires a precise memory layout that maps the nodes of the segment tree of squared norms onto the memory cells of the BBQRAM.
-This layout enables efficient access to the precomputed amplitudes stored in BBQRAM via basis encoding.
-Proposition~\ref{prop:mapping} formalizes the content of each memory cell, and Figure~\ref{fig:segment_tree_mapping_to_bbqram} illustrates how the segment tree nodes map to the BBQRAM memory cells.
+Efficient quantum state preparation requires a precise memory layout that maps the nodes of the segment tree of squared norms onto the memory cells of the BBQRAM. {Since the state of the address register determines which superposition of memory cells the BBQRAM retrieves, the allocation of these nodes must allow the address register to be prepared efficiently at each step of the state preparation algorithm.
+Specifically, our goal is therefore to propose a memory layout that enables efficient preparation of the address register, so that each query retrieves, in superposition, all sibling nodes at a given level of the tree.} Proposition~\ref{prop:mapping} formalizes the content of each memory cell, and Figure~\ref{fig:segment_tree_mapping_to_bbqram} illustrates how the segment tree nodes map to the BBQRAM memory cells.

 \begin{proposition}[Memory Layout of Segment Tree in Bucket Brigade QRAM] Let $T$ be the segment tree of squared norms from a matrix $A\in \mathbb{R}^{M\times N}$, where $M\,,N$ are powers of two as defined in Definition~\ref{def:segment_tree}, with $MN=K$ leaves.
 We map $T$ into a BBQRAM with $K$ memory cells $\{\ket{L_z}\}_{z=0}^{K-1}$, where each $\ket{L_z}$ is a quantum register of $1+2t$ qubits such that